bali-ibrahim/article.api/README.md

 ### Development

-The ideas here aims to improve the application consistency and code integrity & maintainability
+The ideas here aim to improve the application consistency and code integrity & maintainability

 - [ ] Adopt a more code-first approach to lower the amount designed manually, e.g schema creation
 - [ ] Automate build process, at least have a script to generate the environment the app runs in